cp3fr/Quadrotor-Estimation/README.md

 **Hint: see section 7.3.1 of [Estimation for Quadrotors](https://www.overleaf.com/read/vymfngphcccj) for a refresher on the GPS update.**

 At this point, congratulations on having a working estimator!

+### Step 5: Solution ###

+In the `UpdateFromGPS()` function the state estimation of position and velocity are updated by GPS measurements, using an EKF update step.
+I had to set the partial derivative matrix as identity matrix augmented with a vector of zeros.

+Subsequent tuning of `QPosZStd` = 0.15 and `QVelZStd` = 0.15 showed satisfying results:

+[ADD GIF]

 ### Step 6: Adding Your Controller ###